Christmas Cake Pops

 From the Test Kitchen

-You can also make cake balls using the cake ball pan featured on page xx.
+You can also make cake balls using the cake ball pan.
 Just follow the directions on the pan package to make the cake balls.
 (Cake balls may not be dense enough to work as pops; omit the stick and place them on a wire rack set over a sheet of waxed paper after coating.)

 Snowman Cake Pop: